bizztreat/keboola-ex-fedger/README.md

 ### Datasets specification

 Another option for keeping the number of requests sane is to specify the datasets for download. **This parameter is optional, but if not specified, just entities will be downloaded** (unless readEntitiesFromFile parameter is set to true, which will stop the execution).
-Valid values are **entityDetails**, **clusters** and **peers**.
+Valid values are **entityMetadata** **entityDetails**, **clusters** and **peers**.
 It's completely up to you have many of them you are going to use per configuration.
 The purpose of this attribute is really a possibility to split the number of requests into more configuration.

 ### Pagination